XeivDev/TextTagger/README.md

 ## Introduction

-Welcome to the TextMeshPro Tagger for Unity.
+Welcome to the TextTagger for Unity.
 This toolset allows you to create and manage custom tags for TextMeshPro components, enabling enhanced text formatting and functionality within your Unity projects.

 ---

 ## Installation

 1. **Download the Asset:**
-   - Obtain the TextMeshPro Tagger asset from your preferred source.
+   - Obtain the TextTagger asset from your preferred source.

 ---